Air Fryer Recipe

 Method

-1. Slice the tops off the bell peppers and remove the seeds and membranes.
-Lightly spray the outer surface with olive oil spray.
+1. Cut the tops off the bell peppers, then remove the seeds and membranes.
+Lightly spray the outside with olive oil spray.

-2. In a mixing bowl, combine diced halloumi, cooked quinoa, chopped onion, minced garlic, parsley, smoked paprika, salt, and pepper.
-Mix well.
+2. In a mixing bowl, add the diced halloumi, cooked quinoa, chopped onion, minced garlic, parsley, smoked paprika, salt and pepper.
+Mix everything together well.

-3. Fill each prepared bell pepper with the halloumi mixture, leaving a small gap at the top.
+3. Spoon the halloumi mixture into each prepared bell pepper, leaving a small gap at the top.

 4. Preheat the air fryer to 180°C (350°F).
-Place the stuffed peppers in the basket and air fry for 12-15 minutes until the peppers are tender and the cheese is golden and bubbly.
+Put the stuffed peppers in the basket and air fry for 12-15 minutes, until the peppers are tender and the cheese is golden and bubbling.

-5. Remove the stuffed peppers carefully and let them cool for a couple of minutes before serving.
+5. Carefully remove the stuffed peppers and leave them to cool for a couple of minutes before serving.

 Why this works in an air fryer